Data modifications view

 - Time spent on data operations

 Total amount of time spent on various data operations during a given time window (1-2 minutes), broken down per data type.
-Spikes on this chart indicate that extensive data modification took place at a given point in time; it doesn't automatically indicate slowness.
+Spikes on this chart indicate that extensive data modification took place at a given point in time; it does not automatically indicate slowness.

 - Time spent on data operations per operation type